Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 Can I get a Buy to Let mortgage as a contractor?

 Yes.
 Similar elements come into play here that we have already seen above.
-Depending on which ‘Contractor’ category you fall under, a lender will consider you for a buy to let loan.
-Depending on the lender chosen, your contractor status and the amount of income you earn, a buy to let mortgage should be possible, although you would still have to meet the other buy to let criteria that the lender may require such as a deposit of at least 25% and a rental figure that exceeds the mortgage payment by at least 145% and beyond.
+Depending on which ‘Contractor’ category you fall under, a lender will consider you for a buy-to-let loan.
+Depending on the lender chosen, your contractor status and the amount of income you earn, a buy-to-let mortgage should be possible, although you would still have to meet the other buy-to-let criteria that the lender may require such as a deposit of at least 25% and a rental figure that exceeds the mortgage payment by at least 145% and beyond.

 The complexity of this scenario points to the importance of seeking expert advice from those who are familiar with the unique challenges met by those who work as contractors.